Boost C++ Libraries

 std::size_t n = co_await socket.async_read_some(boost::asio::buffer(data), boost::asio::use_awaitable);

-Where an asynchronous operation's handler signature has the form:
+With either of those completion tokens, when an asynchronous operation's handler signature has the form:

 void handler(boost::system::error_code ec, result_type result);